uds-helms/ProPores2/README.md

-# PPROPORS 2.0
+# ProPores2

 ## Introduction
-PROPORES 2.0 is a C++ command line tool for analysing pores (and cavities) in proteins.
+ProPores2 is a C++ command line tool for analysing pores (and cavities) in proteins.
 It provides three components that can be run together or individually:

 **Pore Identification:** Identifies all pores in a given protein PDB file, and for each pore generates a tab-separated file with lining residues and a pseudo PDB file with the empty space within the pore.
 The pseudo PDB file can be used for visualising the pore together with the protein.